f4exb/sdrangel/plugins/channeltx/modssb/readme.md

   - The amplitude (magnitude) order control is tunable (2.2)
   - The squelch delay after return below threshold is tunable (2.6)

+The audio compressor works only in monaural mode controlled by (4)

 <h4>2.1: Audio compressor toggle</h4>

 Use this button to toggle audio compressor on and off.
 In "on" mode the button is lit as on the picture.